 Some publishers will require you to use tools they provide to mine their content, or will conduct the process for you.
 In this way they can manage the quantity of data being accessed and the impact on their servers.

 Downloading large amounts of data can trigger automatic lockouts and prevent access to resources by other users.
 In some instances the publisher may apply a fee for the additional usage that sits outside of our existing agreement.

-Please consult with your Liaison Librarian when utilising UQ subscribed databases as a source of data.
+Please consult with the Librarian team when utilising UQ subscribed databases as a source of data.